RestorationsSOS.com - Fire and Water Damage Restoration

 Open Fires:

-When heating the living room with open fire such as a fire places, fuel and embers may fall out of the heating source and ignite combustibles items nearby.
+When heating the living room with an open fire, such as with fireplaces, fuel and embers may fall out of the heating source and ignite combustibles items nearby.

-Have the chimney checked at least once a year and clean any build-up of soot regularly.
+Have the chimney inspected at least once a year and clean any build-up of soot regularly.

 Portable Heaters: